adknudson/thesis/docs/030-methods.md

 These steps are not meant to be followed in a strictly linear fashion.
 If a conceptual misunderstanding is discovered at any step in the process, then it is recommended to go back to an earlier step and start over.
 The workflow is a process of model expansion, and multiple iterations are required to get to a final model (or collection of models).
 Similarly if the model fails prior predictive checks, then one may need to return to the model development step.
 A full diagram of the workflow is displayed in figure \@ref(fig:ch030-workflow-diagram).

+**Pre-Model, Pre-Data**

+The modeling process begins by modeling the experiment according to the description of how it occurred and how the data were collected.
+This first part consists of conceptual analysis, defining the observational space, and constructing summary statistics that can help identify issues in the model specification.

+_Conceptual Analysis_

+Write down the inferential goals and consider how the variables of interest interact with the environment and how those interactions work to generate observations.

+_Define Observational Space_

+What are the possible values that the observed data can take on?
+The observational space can help inform the statistical model such as in count data.

+_Construct Summary Statistics_

+What measurements and estimates can be used to help ensure that the inferential goals are met?
+Prior predictive checks and posterior retrodictive checks are founded on summary statistics that answer the questions of domain expertise consistency and model adequacy.

+**Post-Model, Pre-Data**

+_Develop Model_

+Build an observational model that is consistent with the conceptual analysis and observational space, and then specify the complementary prior model.

+_Construct Summary Functions_

+Use the developed model to construct explicit summary functions that can be used in prior predictive checks and posterior retrodictive checks.

+_Simulate Bayesian Ensemble_

+Since the model is a data generating model, it can be used to simulate observations from the prior predictive distribution without yet having seen any data.

+_Prior Checks_

+Check that the prior predictive distribution is consistent with domain expertise using the summary functions developed in the previous step.

+_Configure Algorithm_

+Having simulated data, the next step is to fit the data generating model to the generated data.
+There are many different MCMC samplers with their own configurable parameters, so here is where those settings are tweaked.

+_Fit Simulated Ensemble_

+Fit the simulated data to the model using the algorithm configured in the previous step.

+_Algorithmic Calibration_

+How well did the algorithm do in fitting the simulated data?
+This step helps to answer the question regarding computational faithfulness.
+A model may be well specified, but if the algorithm used is unreliable then the posterior distribution is also unreliable, and this can lead to poor inferences.
+Methods for checking models is discussed in (#model-checking).

+_Inferential Calibration_

+Are there any pathological behaviors in the model such as overfitting or non-identifiability?
+This step helps to answer the question of inferential adequacy.

+**Post-Model, Post-Data**

+_Fit Observed Data_

+After performing the prior predictive checks and being satisfied with the model, the next step is to fit the model to the observed data.

+_Diagnose Posterior Fit_

+Did the model fit well?
+Can a poorly performing algorithm be fixed by tweaking the algorithmic configuration, or is there a problem with the model itself where it is not rich enough to capture the structure of the observed data?
+Utilize the diagnostic tools available for the algorithm to check the computational faithfulness.

+_Posterior Retrodictive Checks_

+Do the posterior retrodictions match the observed data well, or are there still apparent discrepancies between what is expected and what is predicted by the model?
+It is important that any changes to the model going forward are motivated by domain expertise so as to mitigate the risk of overfitting.

+_Celebrate_

+After going through the tedious process of iteratively developing a model, it is okay to celebrate before moving on to answer the research questions.

 \begin{figure}

 {\centering \includegraphics[width=1\linewidth]{figures/workflow-diagram}